If you're interested in commodities, stocks, and financial markets and possess good communication skills, consider a career as a commodity trader.

 Here are the steps to start your profession as a commodities trader:

-You usually need a VET qualification or a university degree in commerce, finance, economics, or a related field to work in this role.
+You usually need a VET qualification or a university degree in commerce, finance, economics, or a related field to work for a company.

 The course gives an overview of the finance sector, the current economic structure of domestic and global markets, financial instruments, financial ratios, investments, stocks, commodities, trading, and more.